augustgw/wav2vec2-ee/README.md

 ### Basic evaluation

 - Normal evaluation: `eval.py path/to/model/checkpoint path/to/output/directory`
+  -   For safetensors checkpoints saved by newer versions of Hugging Face, see note in `eval.py`.s
 - Evaluation for models without early exits (evaluates only output of final layer): `eval_non-ee.py path/to/model/checkpoint path/to/output/directory`